Albert Einstein's Unified Field Theory

 After realising light can bend in a gravitational field, Einstein became seriously perplexed by this unmistakable connection between the electromagnetic field and the gravitational field, although far more so for himself than for Eddington or any other physicist at the time or since.

 Well, here is a clue.
 What does all ordinary matter have as well?
-As all physicists agree and everyone has been taught in the science classrooms, ordinary matter has, or is known to generate, a gravitational field of its own.
+As all physicists agree and everyone has been taught in science classrooms, ordinary matter has, or is known to generate, a gravitational field of its own.
 So naturally Einstein thought, why leave out the gravitational field from the picture of light?
 Surely, it must make sense to include the gravitational field with the electromagnetic field.
 The only thing that remained in Einstein's mind was the type of electromagnetic field to use to influence the gravitational field and vice versa.
 Since light, or radiation, is an oscillating electromagnetic field, it just makes sense to use the oscillating electromagnetic field as the unified field for his new theory.

 But did Einstein fail to complete his work?
 A rather pertinent question to ask considering how many scientists are willing to vouch for this possibility.

-The only problem with the Unified Field Theory is the complexity in solving field equations (1), especially in the non-static cases, of which radiation is an example.
+The only problem with the Unified Field Theory is the complexity in solving field equations (1), especially in non-static cases, of which radiation is an example.

-But rest assured, there is a way to overcome this mathematical barrier.
-And we can perform practical experiments to test the concept.
-But have we solved the fundamental problem of what is the gravitational field?
+But even if we prove the oscillating electromagnetic field contains the gravitational field, we still have the fundamental problem of what is the gravitational field?
 Talk of the gravitational field being linked to the electromagnetic field is one thing.
-Getting to the source of the original problem of what is the gravitational field has yet to be solved, right?
+Getting to the source of the original problem of what the gravitational field is has yet to be solved, right?
 Absolutely.
-Because it is this very question that led Einstein on a very long quest that would take up the rest of his life.
+Because it was this very question that led Einstein on a very long quest that would take up the rest of his life.
 The only remaining question is, did Einstein find a solution?